atlanhq/camelot/docs/user/how-it-works.rst

 Stream can be used to parse tables that have whitespaces between cells to simulate a table structure.
 It looks for these spaces between text to form a table representation.

 It is built on top of PDFMiner's functionality of grouping characters on a page into words and sentences, using `margins`_.
-After getting the words given on a page, it groups them into rows based on their *y* coordinates and tries to guess the number of columns the table might have by calculating the mode of the number of words in each row.
+After getting the words on a page, it groups them into rows based on their *y* coordinates.
+It then tries to guess the number of columns the table might have by calculating the mode of the number of words in each row.
 This mode is used to calculate *x* ranges for the table's columns.
 It then adds columns to this column range list based on any words that may lie outside or inside the current column *x* ranges.

 .. _margins: https://euske.github.io/pdfminer/#tools